-This means checking your content over to ensure that it’s free from errors and mistakes, such as poor spelling, bad grammar and properly structured sentences, so everything is easy to read while minimising the risk of miscommunication.
+This means checking your content over to ensure that it’s free from errors and mistakes, such as poor spelling, bad grammar and properly structured sentences, so everything is easy to read while minimizing the risk of miscommunication.

 Here are some online tools that can help you to write the perfect proposal;

 Two free online tools for tracking the word count of your proposal, or for checking the accuracy of the grammar.

 Two leading writing services that provides professional editing and proofreading services to guarantee a high-quality proposal for your future clients.

 Two free tools to help you format citations and references in your content, or to improve your overall grammar skills.

 As recommended by the Huffington Post , these are two professional proofreading services to help you make sure your proposal is free from mistakes.